aunetx/blur-my-shell/README.md

   - window selector when taking a screenshot
     - uses static blur only
   - GNOME Shell popups
-    - uses dynamic blur only
+    - you can choose between static blur and dynamic blur
     - covers panel menus, the calendar and notifications popup, notification banners, OSD popups, switchers, and dialogs
+    - static blur uses the selected pipeline, like other static blur components
     - you can choose a transparent, light, or dark background above the blur
     - rounded corners for dynamic blur require the GNOME Rounded Blur library from the included guide
   - lockscreen — to customize the already existing blur